Do I Have To Quit Smoking For Bariatric Surgery?

 Smoking Relapse and Bariatric Surgery

-A 7-year study was conducted by the University of Pittsburgh Graduate Public School Of Health on 1,770 patients that underwent gastric bypass surgery.
+A 7-year study was conducted by the University of Pittsburgh Graduate Public School Of Health on 1,770 patients who underwent gastric bypass surgery.
 45% of the patients reported a pre-surgery smoking history but almost all the patients were able to quit smoking by at least the month before surgery.

 Patients Need Ongoing Support to Avoid Smoking after Bariatric Surgery